-The Department of Nursing faculty, professional staff, clinical associate/adjuncts and nursing students adhere to Standard Blood and Body Fluid Precautions.
+JSU Nursing faculty, professional staff, clinical associate/adjuncts, and nursing students adhere to Standard Blood and Body Fluid Precautions.
 These groups will be referred to collectively as 'individuals' for this policy.
 One principle of these precautions is to assume that all patients are potential carriers of blood borne disease.
 In addition, health care workers should assume themselves to be potential carriers.
 They must exercise caution so as to protect both patients and health care workers from exposure to blood and body fluids.

-Individuals are responsible for adhering to the established accidental exposure policies, procedures of the clinical agency, and the Department of Nursing with respect to reporting and documentation of the incident.
+Individuals are responsible for adhering to the established accidental exposure policies, procedures of the clinical agency, and JSU Nursing with respect to reporting and documentation of the incident.
 (See Attachment F)